wazuh/wazuh-documentation/source/installation-guide/index.rst

 Deployment types
 ^^^^^^^^^^^^^^^^

-With either isntallation type, the instructions guide you to intall Wazuh as a single-node and a multi-node cluster.
+With either installation method, the instructions guide you to intall Wazuh as a single-node and a multi-node cluster.
 You just need to follow the steps depending on the chosen configuration.

 **Single-node deployment**: You install and configure all the Wazuh central components on the same host to later deploy the Wazuh agent to your endpoints.
 Small Wazuh deployments, which do not require processing large amounts of data, can easily be handled by a single-node cluster.

 **Multi-node deployment**: This type of deployment provides high availability and scalability of the product, and it is convenient for large working environments.
 Following a distributed deployment process, you can install and configure the Wazuh central components on separate hosts.

+Start installing Wazuh
+^^^^^^^^^^^^^^^^^^^^^^

+The standard installation provides instructions for you to install each Wazuh central component in unattended mode or following a step-by-step installation.
+Either way, you will follow this standard installation workflow:

+.. thumbnail:: ../images/installation/Wazuh-Installation-workflow.png
+  :title: Wazuh installation workflow
+  :align: center
+  :width: 100%

+To check the requirements and start installing Wazuh, go to the :ref:`Wazuh indexer <wazuh_indexer_installation>` section.

 More deployment options
 -----------------------
 Wazuh allows other deployment options such as the listed below.
 These are complementary to the standard installation of the Wazuh components.

-- :ref:`Deployment on Docker <wazuh_docker>`: This allows you to install Wazuh with a single-host architecture using a set of Docker images.
+- :ref:`Deployment on Docker <wazuh_docker>`
-- :ref:`Deployment on Kubernetes <wazuh_kubernetes>`: You can build an environment with a Wazuh cluster that offers high availability while securing your data.
-- :ref:`Deployment with Ansible <wazuh_ansible>`: Ansible is an open source platform designed for automating tasks.
-Its deployment tool is used to deploy the Wazuh infrastructure on AWS.
-- :ref:`Deployment with Puppet <wazuh_puppet>`: Puppet is an open-source software tool that allows you to install and configure Wazuh in an easy way by letting you inspect, deliver, operate, and proof your software, no matter where it is executed.
-- :ref:`Offline installation <wazuh-offline-installation>`: This offline solution involves downloading the Wazuh components to then install them on a system with no internet connection.
-- :ref:`Installation from sources <installation_from_sources>`: Install the Wazuh manager and agent without using a package manager by compiling the source code and copying the binaries to your computer.
-- :ref:`Integration with Elastic Stack basic license <basic_installation_guide>`: As an alternative to Open Distro for Elasticsearch, you can install Wazuh using the Elastic Stack basic license option.
-It contains everything included in the open source version under the Apache 2.0 license, plus some additional capabilities such as Elastic Stack Security features, Kibana alerting, and others.
-According to your chosen configuration, Wazuh and Elastic Stack are installed on the same host, as an all-in-one deployment, on a separate host as a single-node or multi-node cluster.
-- :ref:`Integration with Splunk <installation_splunk>`: You install Wazuh along with Splunk Enterprise, including the Splunk forwarder and the Wazuh Splunk app.
-This can be done as a single instance or as a multi-instance cluster, depending on the size of your environment.
+- :ref:`Deployment on Kubernetes <wazuh_kubernetes>`
+- :ref:`Deployment with Ansible <wazuh_ansible>`
+- :ref:`Deployment with Puppet <wazuh_puppet>`
+- :ref:`Offline installation <wazuh-offline-installation>`
+- :ref:`Installation from sources <installation_from_sources>`
+- :ref:`Integration with Elastic Stack basic license <basic_installation_guide>`
+- :ref:`Integration with Splunk <installation_splunk>`

 For information about the different deployment types, check the :ref:`Deployment alternatives <deployment>` section.